 Battalion on the outward bound trip to China and Malaya.

-the 2nd Battalion found wives while in Shanghai.
-The 1940 Index of Army Marriages list one
+2nd Battalion found wives while in Shanghai.
+The 1940 Index of Army Marriages list one William

-also listed by the alternate spelling of Stonebridge.)
-After obtaining a certified copy of the
+listed by the alternate spelling of Stonebridge.)
+After obtaining a certified copy of the marriage

-marriage registration it appears that Quinnell's mother remarried sometime after his birth to a
+registration it appears that Quinnell's mother remarried sometime after his birth to a member of

-member of London Metropolitan Police named Ernest Stonbridge which helps explain the dual
+London Metropolitan Police named Ernest Stonbridge which helps explain the dual surnames.
+William

-surnames.
-William Quinnells's marriage took place on 29 June, 1940 at Christ the King Church in
+Quinnells's marriage took place on 29 June, 1940 at Christ the King Church in Shanghai.
+Ivy Enid

-face if the Japanese invasion that began in December 1941.
-Initially deployed in North West
+if the Japanese invasion that began in December 1941.
+Initially deployed in North West Malaya with

-Malaya witht he 11th Indian Division the battalion suffered devastating casualties as it was forced
+the 11th Indian Division the battalion suffered devastating casualties as it was forced southward by a

-southward by a numerically inferior but better equipped and led Japanese army.
-In late December
+numerically inferior but better equipped and led Japanese army.
+In late December the remnants of

-the remnants of the 2/East Surreys were combined with the remaining and equally decimated
+the 2/East Surreys were combined with the remaining and equally decimated survivors of the

-survivors of the 1/Leicestershire Regiment.
-This composite unit became known as the British
+1/Leicestershire Regiment.
+This composite unit became known as the British Battalion.
+Drummer

 Japanese prisoner of war documents show Quinnell being taken prisoner on 15 February, 1942 at

-Singapore and being held at a POW Camp No. 1 at Singapore.
-At some point prior to the
+Singapore and being held there at a POW Camp No. 1.
+At some point prior to the surrender Quinnell

-surrender Quinnell was appointed Lance Corporal although the Japanese mistakenly listed him as
+was appointed Lance Corporal although the Japanese mistakenly listed him as a sergeant.
+Quinnell

-from good but not as deliberately brutal as those elsewhere.
-Food, medicine and supplies in
+good but not as deliberately brutal as those elsewhere.
+Food, medicine and supplies in general were

-general were short and the men labored in local mines and dockyards.
-Remarkably Brown related
+short and the men labored in local mines and dockyards.
+Remarkably Brown related that the prisoners

 Real Photo Post Card